paul-mateescu/lazy-fluent-functional-php/README.md

 #### <a name="drop"></a> [drop(int $noOfRowsToDrop)](#contents)

-Returns a new generator that drops the first `$noOfRowsToDrop` rows from the current one. *Lazy/Fluent*
+Returns a new generator that drops the first `$noOfRowsToDrop` rows from the current generator. *Lazy/Fluent*

 **Example**: `\LFF7\from_array([1, 2, 3, 4, 5])->drop(2)->to_array()` produces the array `[3, 4, 5]`.